-This is a slightly revised version of one of our “From the Local History Room” columns that first appeared in May 2015 before the launch of this weblog, republished here as a part of our Illinois Bicentennial Series on early Illinois history.
+This is an updated version of a “From the Local History Room” column that first appeared in August 2012 before the launch of this weblog.

 By Jared Olar

 This week we’ll take a look back at the history of the Pekin Daily Times newspaper and of the buildings where the Daily Times has been located since 1906.